apache/spark/docs/streaming-programming-guide.md

 [configuration parameter](configuration.html) `spark.streaming.blockInterval` and the default value is 200 milliseconds.

-If it is infeasible to parallelize the receiving using multiple input streams / receivers, it is sometimes beneficial to explicitly repartition the input data stream
+An alternative to receiving data with multiple input streams / receivers is to explicitly repartition the input data stream (using `inputStream.repartition(<number of partitions>)`).
-(using `inputStream.repartition(<number of partitions>)`) to distribute the received data across all the machines in the cluster before further processing.
+This distributes the received batches of data across all the machines in the cluster before further processing.

 ### Level of Parallelism in Data Processing
 Cluster resources maybe under-utilized if the number of parallel tasks used in any stage of the